Sardie/Sardie.github.io/index.Rmd

 ## Method

-Lists of words and phrases are generated based on their appearances in the datasets, using the text mining packages {tm}
+Lists of words and phrases are generated based on their appearances in the datasets, using the text mining package {tm}

-Employed a method similar to bootstrapping to work around the memory limitation of R. Alas, still unable to use the entire dataset.
-A randomly sampled subset was used instead.
+A method similar to bootstrapping was employed to work around the memory limitation.
+Alas, it is still not possible to use the entire dataset.
+Instead, a randomly sampled subset was used.

 The top 5 most frequently appearing subsequent word following the word or phrase that the user has entered was then extracted and presented on the right side of the App interface.

+A demonstration is critical to know what the App is capable of.
 The next slide features the App.

 --- .class #id